jhhtaylor/drools-formatter/README.md

 - Format the entire document with `Ctrl+Shift+I` or `Format Document` command.
 - Format the selected lines with `Ctrl+K Ctrl+F` or `Format Selection`.

-The formatter uses a very simple indentation algorithm that indents lines after `when` and `then` and dedents at `end`.
+The formatter follows the basic layout in the Drools reference documentation.
+Rule attributes are indented two spaces beneath the `rule` line, while conditions and actions under `when` and `then` are indented four spaces.
+Blocks are closed with `end` at the start of the line.

 ## Development